microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-detectionrule-list.md

 Get a list of [Custom Detection Rules](../resources/security-detectionrule.md).
 With custom detections, you can proactively monitor for and respond to various events and system states, including suspected breach activity and misconfigured assets in their organization network.
-Using [Kusto query language (KQL)](/azure/data-explorer/kusto/query/), custom detection rules automatically trigger [alerts](../resources/security-alert.md) as well as response actions once there are events matching their KQL queries.
+Using [Kusto query language (KQL)](/azure/data-explorer/kusto/query/), custom detection rules automatically trigger [alerts](../resources/security-alert.md) and response actions once there are events matching their KQL queries.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).